As Seen on TV: supercharging your small business

-The ‘As seen on TV’ research is different.
+The ‘As seen on TV’ study is different.
 This time the focus sits squarely on smaller advertisers looking for guidance on the most effective paths to profit and growth.
 How can TV supercharge small businesses?
 At what point should the move into TV be considered?
 How can TV be introduced when budgets are tight, and the stakes are high?

-- There are four main triggers that signal an advertiser is ready to move into TV: the point where existing campaigns fail to elicit the same effects for the same investment; the need to scale the business up and create a new demand pool; the ambition to build a brand and generate brand awareness; and the belief in AV advertising as a way of driving that reach and building a connection with customers.
+- There are four main triggers that signal an advertiser is ready to move into TV: the point where existing campaigns fail to elicit the same effects for the same investment; the need to scale the business up and create a new demand pool; the ambition to build a brand and generate brand awareness; and the belief in AV advertising as a way of driving reach and building a connection with customers.

 - Scale is the biggest driver of effectiveness.
 Small businesses should prioritise growth over profit – it’s the growth that drives the profit.